Time fractional stochastic differential equations driven by pure jump L\'evy noise

-\textbf{Outline of the paper}: The rest of this paper is organized as follows: In the remaining of Section 1, we will talk about an illustrative example.
-Also, some preliminaries and notations will be mentioned.
+\textbf{Outline of the paper}: The rest of this paper is organized as follows: In the remainder of this section, we will give an illustrative example, and present some preliminaries and notations.
 In Section 2, we will formulate the assumptions and main theorems.
 In Section 3, we prove the well-posedness of \eqref{model}.
-Indeed, we will prove a stronger result Proposition \ref{stronger result} which implies the well-posedness.
-In Section 4, we prove the moment estimates of the solution and as an application, we prove the H\"older regularity of the solution.
+In fact, we prove a stronger result, Proposition \ref{stronger result}, which implies the well-posedness.
+In Section 4, we prove some moment estimates of the solution, and as an application, we prove the H\"older regularity of the solution.
 In Section 5, we discuss some further questions, including some questions which are interesting but are outside the scope of this paper.